ioanagornateanu/Opencart-project/README.md

  ### 3.8 Test completion report

   - link to test completion report (Test cases ran, how many TC are passed and how many are failed): [Raport executie GUI TESTING](https://github.com/ioanagornateanu/Opencart-project/blob/main/Raport%20executie%20GUI%20TESTING.png), [Raport executie AD-HOC](https://github.com/ioanagornateanu/Opencart-project/blob/main/Raport%20executie%20AD-HOC.png)
+  - Test execution chart was generated, the final report shows that a number 9 tests have failed of a total of 26 for GUI TESTING.
+  - Test execution chart was generated, the final report shows that all tests (1/1) passed for AD-HOC TESTING.
+  -
  ### 3.9 Schedule

  - we have 10 days of testing